lfit/releng-docs/docs/best-practices.rst

   in the subject line or body?
 - Are there any typos?
 - Are all code review comments addressed?
+- Is the code rebased onto the latest HEAD of the branch?
 - Does the code pull in any dependencies that might have license conflicts with this project's license?